appbaseio/Docs/content/docs/pipelines/concepts/global-envs.md

 The `expected_status` field is used to make sure the validation was succesfull.
 It is an integer that should match the status code of the validate request when it is successfull.

+## Validate Examples

+Following examples show how to validate an environment variable when it is being added.
+This is useful for creating template pipeline files that can be used as others through the Dashboard.

 ### Example: Validate an index

 Following example explains how the `validate` field can be used to verify that an index exists: